Dennis-Dekker/Data_mining/README.md

 should describe and argue your choices clearly and back them up with scientific literature.
 Next, perform a preliminary analysis (e.g. look at correlations) on the usefulness of the attributes you have defined

+# Task 2: Learn using the dataset (40 points)

+In the next step, we are going to use our dataset to create a predictive model.
+You can make your own choice whether you want to create individual models per patient or a single model for all patients.
+You will need to study three variants of predictive models:

+1. A variant where you use the pre-processed dataset you identified in Task 1 in combination with a machine learning technique you consider appropriate.
+2. A variant where you apply a learning algorithm that is able to cope with this temporal data (e.g.
+ARIMA, recurrent neural networks, etc.).
+3. Implement a benchmark: predict the mood on the next day by just saying it is the same as the previous day.

+Define a proper performance metric and create a solid evaluation setup.
+Describe and argue your choices again and show the results you have obtained.
+Create graphs to illustrate the performance in an insightful way.

+# Task 3: Evaluate and reflect on your results (20 points)

+Finally, analyse the results in detail both using a more statistical view and by means of your interpretation.
+Argue what the pros and cons of the different approaches are.
+Report
+We would like you as a group of 3 to prepare a report with the following in mind:

+• The report should be submitted via Canvas by 19/04/2019 17:00.
+This is a strict deadline, please try to respect that, otherwise points will be deducted.
+• Please format the document according to the lncs guidelines.
+The lncs format is used for scientific papers published by the Springer, where lncs stands for Lecture Notes in Computer Science, see http://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0, Note that you don't need to include an abstract in your report.
+The paper should not exceed 8 pages.
+With the 8 pages limit, my aim is to challenge you to report only what is necessary.
+• Make sure we can identify your report, i.e., at least a subset of the (name, student number, vunetID) triplet should be in the document’s header.
+• Make an attempt to make the report look professional.
+Have a short introduction of your document, use appropriate language, etc. Let’s say, if you gave your report to the manager of your DM project at a company, they would need to be able to understand it and conclude that it’s a good project start.

+# Grading

+Marking will be based on the tasks as reflected by quality of the report (so content, style, etc. all matter).
+You can get maximum 100 marks for this assignment.
+You will need at least 55 to pass.
+You will receive 10 bonus points on top of your assignment grade for choosing the advanced assignment.
+Also, 100 points are only given to students whose reports are of exceptional quality, and they also should report something we did not specifically ask for (in other words, we value proactivity and creativity).